Fischerspooner: Entertainment (2009)

 Early European gig recordings of "The Best Revenge" surfaced on the internet during summer 2007.
 "The Best Revenge" was released on January 14, 2008, with French label Kitsune Music.
 The track includes a remix package from the likes of Autokratz, Tocadisco, Alex Gopher, The Passions and Tony Senghore.
 Fischerspooner also released "Danse en France" as a single on the Kitsuné label.

+The album 'Entertainment' was released by Lo Recordings.

 Warren and Casey subsequently began to work on more material for a new album while Casey was performing the role of Ophelia's brother Laertes in The Wooster Group's production of Hamlet (Fischerspooner also contributed two original songs to the production).

 Released in North America via the band's own label FS Studios on May 4, 2009, Entertainment is their third full-length album and was produced by Jeff Saltzman (The Killers, The Black Keys, The Sounds).

 The album's cover was listed on Pitchfork's worst album covers of 2009.

 Sir (2018)

 The album Sir, executive-produced and co-written by Michael Stipe of R.E.M. and Boots, was released on February 16, 2018, on Ultra.
 The band released the first single "Have Fun Tonight" on June 19, 2017.
-The song "Top Brazil", was released on January 19, 2018; along with an electro-pop music video which Billboard called, "provocative."
+The song "Top Brazil" was released on January 19, 2018; along with an electro-pop music video which Billboard called, "provocative."

-NPR interpreted the album as a retrospective collage of Reagan-era queer references framed in an undeniably contemporary style;

-"Even the cheapskate metaphor passions in the lyrics, read as physical, often NSFW desires — 'raging motorcycle thoroughbred,' 'not opposed to humiliation,' 'denim on denim,' 'dorsal fins at night in Berlin,' 'Butterscotch Goddam,' 'dark pink Saturday night' — that are dated just enough to seem older and odder.
+NPR interpreted the album as a retrospective collage of Reagan-era queer references framed in an undeniably contemporary style: "Even the cheapskate metaphor passions in the lyrics, read as physical, often NSFW desires — 'raging motorcycle thoroughbred,' 'not opposed to humiliation,' 'denim on denim,' 'dorsal fins at night in Berlin,' 'Butterscotch Goddam,' 'dark pink Saturday night' — that are dated just enough to seem older and odder.
 Pairing these with layered synthesizer lines and drum-machines that invoke Reagan-era industrial and EBM reinforces nostalgic notions of sexual danger."

 In an interview with the album collaborators, it was said that, "[the album] explores Spooner’s 're-entry into the sexual playground now defined by technology, but also the muddled ways that feelings and self-image are present in that experience' while simultaneously examining the years of 'emotional and sexual turbulence' he experienced with his ex-partner."